 Schedule Appointment/Exam myHPA - By accessing myHPA Saúde you can make the appointment in real time, directly on the Doctor's schedule according to his availability.

-When necessary, the heart can be assessed during exercise or exertion by performing a Stress or Exercise Echocardiogram, in which an echocardiogram is performed during physical exertion on a treadmill or on a couch with bicycle pedals attached (a cycle ergometer).
+The exam is performed during or immediately after physical exertion on a treadmill or on a couch with bicycle pedals attached (a cycle ergometer).

-What is the test for?
+What is the purpose of this examination?
 What are the indications?

-The Stress Echocardiogram makes it possible to find out if there are areas of the myocardium (heart muscle) that cannot work properly under stress, which may mean that there is not enough blood flow to irrigate that area of the heart due to obstructions in the coronary arteries.
+This exam allows the cardiologist to identify areas of the myocardium that might be unable to work properly in effort, meaning that there is not enough blood flow irrigating a specific part of the heart due to an obstruction of the coronary arteries.

 This myocardial ischemia study can be used both in patients with suspected coronary disease and in the follow-up of patients who have already undergone revascularization procedures (after stent implantation or heart bypass surgery).

-Stress echocardiography can also help clarify the severity of a valvular problem, pulmonary hypertension with stress or changes in diastolic function.
+Exercise Echocardiography can also help clarify the severity of a valvular problem, hypertrophic cardiomyopathy, pulmonary hypertension with stress or changes in diastolic function.

-A stress echocardiogram is performed by a team of professionals made up of a cardiologist and a cardiopneumology technician, all of whom have extensive experience in this area.
+An Exercise Echocardiogram is performed by a team of professionals made up of a cardiologist and a technician, all of whom have extensive experience in this area.

 The technician will prepare the chest by applying electrodes to the chest.
 It may be necessary to shave the areas where the electrodes will be applied in order to record the electrical activity (ECG) of the heart during the test.
 A cuff will be placed on the arm to record blood pressure at specific times during the examination.